FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/scoring.png" style="width:75%">

 - `Select Team` - Choose the team to score.
-Once you have selected a team you select the `Round`.
+After selecting a team, you select the `Round`.
 - `Select Round` - Select the `Round` to score.
-Rounds for which a score has already been entered are indicated by a tick mark.
+Rounds for which a score have already been entered are indicated by a tick mark.
 - `Points` shows the accumulated points of missions scored so far.
 - `Default` sets all the unscored missions to their default (usually unscored) value.
 This shortcut may be used when a team has successfully done only a few missions - score those missions and then press `Default` to rapidly complete the other missions.
 This option is not available when the referee role is logged in since the referee is required to go over all the missions with the team technicians.
 - `Reset` - reset the scoresheet to it's unscored state.